What is there to do on weekends? Do students stay or go home?

 Can my student have a car on campus?

-Yes, students are eligible to receive a parking permit, allowing for free parking anywhere on the campus!
+Yes, students are eligible to register their vehicle, for a fee, and receive a parking permit, allowing for parking anywhere on the campus!